ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 room they will be used in.
 (If this is not the case, the hub provider will be unable to forward a Welcome message to the target provider).

-The path includes the target user.
+The path includes the target user URI (with any necessary percent-encoding).
 The request body includes the protocol (currently just MLS 1.0), and the requesting user.
 When the request is being made in the context of adding the target user to a room, the request MUST include the room ID for which the KeyPackage is intended, as the target may have only granted consent for a specific room.

-For MLS, the request includes a non-empty list of acceptable MLS ciphersuites, and an MLS `RequiredCapabilities` object (which contains credential types, non-default proposal types, and extensions) required by the requesting provider (these lists can be an empty).
+For MLS, the request includes a non-empty list of acceptable MLS ciphersuites.
+Next there is an MLS `RequiredCapabilities` object, which contains (possibly empty) lists of required credential types, non-default proposal types, and extensions) required by the requesting provider.
+Next there is a SignaturePublicKey and a corresponding Credential for the requester.
+Finally, the request includes a signature, using the SignaturePublicKey and covering KeyMaterialRequestTBS.

 The request body has the following form.